apache/geode/Function-Best-Practices.md

 }
 </code></pre>

 Essentially, when data colocation is required, all entry keys returning the same 'routing object' (symbol in this case) are guaranteed to be collocated on the same partition.
-GemFire hashes the returned symbol to a bucket which is mapped to a partition node.
+Geode hashes the returned symbol to a bucket which is mapped to a partition node.

 Applications can also introduce a partition resolver for a partitioned data region non-intrusively by specifying the PartitionResolver class to invoke when data is published.